 High Wind: The trampoline can be blown around by high winds.
 If you expect high winds, the trampoline should be moved to a sheltered location, taken apart, or tied down to the ground with ropes and stakes (NOT INCLUDED).
 At least four ropes and four stakes should be used.
-Make sure to attach the ropes to the top of the frame: DO NOT simply secure the legs or the bases to the ground, as they can seperate from the frame sockets.
 The top of the stakes should be at ground level so they will not create a tripping hazard.
 In addition, the top of the stakes should be covered, if necessary, so that users will not be injured by falling on the stakes.
-The manufactures warranty does not cover any type of wind or weather damage.
+The manufacturer's warranty does not cover any type of wind damage.